Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 13

 Consider how the slave longs to live.
 First of all he yearns to be set at liberty.
 He thinks that he cannot be free or happy in any other way.
-He says to himself: If I be given my liberty, I shall immediately attain happiness; I shall not be compelled to serve and humor my master, 1 could speak to any man as an equal, I could go where I pleased without asking any man's leave.
+He says to himself: If I be given my liberty, I shall immediately attain happiness; I shall not be compelled to serve and humor my master, I could speak to any man as an equal, I could go where I pleased without asking any man's leave.

 But no sooner is he given his freedom, he immediately seeks to curry favor with somebody, in order to secure better food.
 He is ready to stoop to any indignity for this purpose.
 And establishing himself near some prosperous man, he relapses into the slavery from which he had so recently desired to escape.